• Skip to primary navigation

 You can have rest and peace in the midst of all the complications of life.

-It happens when we come to the end of ourselves, realize we are not in control and rely on someone or something greater than ourselves.
-For me, that happens to be Jesus who told us life doesn’t have to be burdensome all the time.
-If we learn to give our load to him, he promised rest.²
+It happens when we come to the end of ourselves, realize we are not in control, and rely on someone or something greater than ourselves.
+For me, that happens to be God.
+If we learn to give him our burdens, he promised to give us rest.²

-That day was the beginning of my learning to integrate the most important parts of life into a cohesive and working whole.
+That day was the beginning of my learning to integrate the most essential parts of life into a cohesive and working whole.

 In the next post in the series, I will begin to outline what this looks like and help you move toward wholeness and integrity in your own life.